 - Learn How to Learn is a hub for other great written informational resources on our site.

-- Read Testimonials from Feldenkrais Project listeners, as well as their own tips and tricks for study.
+- Read Testimonials from Feldenkrais Project listeners, 10 years of Community Comments, and their own tips and tricks for study.

 - Here's a link to the Feldenkrais Guild of North America's website for a research bibliography about the efficacy of the method.